|

 and, when in deficiency, is one of the factors that

-cause a leaf to turn yellow.
-In
+may cause a leaf to turn yellow.
+With a few exceptions,

 fertilizers, it is